Our board and governors

 Rebecca was born in Liverpool and went to school in Crosby before starting her nursing career in the NHS in 1976.
 She went on to become Director of Nursing at both of Manchester’s Children's Hospitals, and Alder Hey Children's Hospital in Liverpool as their Director of Nursing and Operations, and to work on national policy in the field of children’s intensive care.
 Rebecca received a CBE for her work on the Bristol Royal Infirmary Independent Public Inquiry and in 2007 she was awarded an Honorary Fellowship from her Alma Mater, Liverpool John Moores University for services to nursing and healthcare management.

 As Chief Executive she managed the merger of St Helens and Halton Primary Care Trusts before becoming the CEO for the combined Trust.
 In 2008 Rebecca retired from the NHS.
-Her interests since include competitive bridge, and from 2009 she has been a Trustee of Chester Zoo and subsequently Vice Chairman until her retirement from the role earlier this year.
+Her interests since include competitive bridge, and she is an active member of a community choir.
+Rebecca has also trained as a Restorative Justice Practitioner in Wirral.
+From 2009 she has been a Trustee of Chester Zoo and subsequently Vice Chairman until her retirement from both roles in 2018.
 In 2014 Rebecca became a NED at CWP and has led on Mental Health Act assurance.
 She has taken up the role of Speak Up Champion and Board Champion for Person-Centred Care.
 She is also the Trust’s Senior Independent Director.

 - 01244 397469